-As discussed in Note 1, the accompanying financial statements present only City of Holly Hill, Florida, Firefighters' Retirement System and do not purport to, and do not, present fairly the financial position of City of Holly Hill, Florida, as of September 30, 2011 and 2010, and the changes in its financial position, or where applicable, its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the accompanying financial statements present only City of Holly Hill, Florida, Firefighters' Retirement System and do not purport to, and do not, present fairly the financial position of City of Holly Hill, Florida, as of September 30, 2012 and 2011, and the changes in its financial position, or where applicable, its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the plan net assets of City of Holly Hill, Florida Firefighters' Retirement System as of September 30, 2011 and 2010, and the changes in plan net assets for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the plan net position of City of Holly Hill, Florida Firefighters' Retirement System as of September 30, 2012 and 2011, and the changes in plan net position for the years then ended in conformity with accounting principles generally accepted in the United States of America.